Thomas Bulfinch: Bulfinch's Mythology

 His obituary noted that the contents were "expurgated of all that would be offensive".

 The versions Bulfinch gives for the classical myths are those in Ovid and Virgil.
 His Norse myths are abridged from a work by Paul Henri Mallet (1730–1807), a professor at Geneva, translated by Bishop Thomas Percy as Northern Antiquities (London, 1770, often reprinted).

 Bulfinch's versions of these myths are still being taught in many American public schools.
 Marie Sally Cleary, in The Bulfinch Solution: Teaching the Ancient Classics in American Schools (1990), describes the book in the context of "democratizing" classical culture for a wider American antebellum readership.
-Though the Bulfinch retellings were largely superseded in American high schools by Edith Hamilton's works on mythology, which were based directly on classical Greek texts.
+The Bulfinch retellings were largely superseded in American high schools by Edith Hamilton's works on mythology, which were based directly on classical Greek texts.